kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 ### Naming { #naming }

-By default, entity field names are translated to [snake_lower_case](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/) when retrieving a result.
+By default, view field names are translated to [`snake_lower_case`](https://www.freecodecamp.org/news/snake-case-vs-camel-case-vs-pascal-case-vs-kebab-case-whats-the-difference/) when retrieving a result.

-If you want to customize the mapping of specific fields from the database to an entity, you can use the `@Column` annotation:
+If you want to customize the mapping of specific fields from the database to a view, you can use the `@Column` annotation:

 ===! ":fontawesome-brands-java: `Java`"